adap/flower/baselines/FedMLB/README.md

 This baseline implementation is based on TensorFlow and Keras primitives.
 Note that the custom local training of `FedMLB` and `FedAvg+KD` is implemented by subclassing the `tf.keras.Model` class and overriding the `train_step` method (which is called automatically at each batch iteration).
-Those custom `tf.keras.Model` are contained in `FedAvgKDModel.py` and `FedMLBModel.py`.
+The custom `tf.keras.Model` are contained in `FedAvgKDModel.py` and `FedMLBModel.py`.

 Note that `FedMLB` and `FedAvg+KD` are client-side methods, which do not impact the aggregation phase of regular FedAvg (so this means that the built-in Flower strategy for FedAvg does not require modifications).
-For this reason, there is no code in `server.py`.
+For this reason, there is no relevant modification in `server.py`; the `MyServer` class just allows to start the training starting from a round > 1 (useful to stop and restart a training saving/loading its state).

 To reproduce results, preprocessing of data is of paramount importance.
-For CIFAR-100, the preprocessing of train images includes normalization, random rotation, random crop and random flip of images; test images are normalized.
+For CIFAR-100, the preprocessing of train images includes normalization, random rotation, random crop and random flip of images; test images are just normalized.
 For Tiny-ImageNet, the preprocessing of train images includes normalization, random rotation, random crop and random flip of images; test images are normalized and center cropped.